Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Sarah has deployed an application in the Northern California (us-west-1) region.
-After examining the application’s traffic, she notices that about 30% of the traffic is coming from Asia.
+After examining the application's traffic, she notices that about 30% of the traffic is coming from Asia.
 What can she do to reduce latency for the users in Asia?

 - [ ] Replicate the current resources across multiple Availability Zones within the same region.
 - [ ] Migrate the application to a hosting provider in Asia.